COSC3020/quicksort-pivot-NolanNachbar/README.md

 Consider the following cases for selecting the three elements for the median pivot:

-- $L, L, L$
+1 permuation of - $L, L, L$
-- $H, H, H$
+1 permuation of - $H, H, H$
-- $M, M, M$  - Each one could be from the lower half or higher half of M, so there are 8 of these
+1 permuation of - $M, M, M$  - Each one could be from the lower half or higher half of M, so there are 8 times the permutations of these
-- $L, M, H$  - The M could be from the lower half or higher half of M, so there are 2 of these
+6 permuations of - $L, M, H$  - The M could be from the lower half or higher half of M, so there are 2 times the permutations of these
-- $M, M, L$  - Each one could be from the lower half or higher half of M, so there are 4 of these
+3 permuations of - $M, M, L$  - Each one could be from the lower half or higher half of M, so there are 4 times the permutations of these
-- $H, H, L$
+3 permuations of - $H, H, L$
-- $H, H, M$  - The M could be from the lower half or higher half of M, so there are 2 of these
+3 permuations of - $H, H, M$  - The M could be from the lower half or higher half of M, so there are 2 times the permutations of these
-- $H, M, M$  - Each one could be from the lower half or higher half of M, so there are 4 of these
+3 permuations of- $H, M, M$  - Each one could be from the lower half or higher half of M, so there are 4 times the permutations of these
-- $L, L, M$  - The M could be from the lower half or higher half of M, so there are 2 of these
+3 permuations of- $L, L, M$  - The M could be from the lower half or higher half of M, so there are 2 times the permutations of these
-- $L, L, H$
+3 permuations of - $L, L, H$

-Adding all of them up we have $26$ of them.
+Adding all of them up we have $1+1+8+2\cdot6+4\cdot3+1\cdot3+2\cdot3+4\cdot3+2\cdot3+1\cdot3 = 64$ of them.

 ### Cases Resulting in a Good Pivot

 These cases will result in a good pivot:

-- $M, M, M$  - Each one could be from the lower half or higher half of M, so there are 8 of these
+1 permuation of - $M, M, M$  - Each one could be from the lower half or higher half of M, so there are 8 times the permutations of these
-- $L, M, H$  - The M could be from the lower half or higher half of M, so there are 2 of these
+6 permuations of - $L, M, H$  - The M could be from the lower half or higher half of M, so there are 2 times the permutations of these
-- $M, M, L$  - Each one could be from the lower half or higher half of M, so there are 4 of these
+3 permuations of - $M, M, L$  - Each one could be from the lower half or higher half of M, so there are 4 times the permutations of these
-- $H, M, M$  - Each one could be from the lower half or higher half of M, so there are 4 of these
+3 permuations of- $H, M, M$  - Each one could be from the lower half or higher half of M, so there are 4 times the permutations of these

-Adding up the ones that would result in a good pivot, $8G + 2G + 4G + 4G = 18$.
+Adding up the ones that would result in a good pivot, $8 \cdot 1G + 2 \cdot 6 G + 4 \cdot 3 G + 4 \cdot 3 G = 18 G$.
-So the odds of getting a good pivot when choosing the median of three pivots is $\frac{18}{24} = \frac{2}{3}$.
+So the odds of getting a good pivot when choosing the median of three pivots is $\frac{44}{64} = 0.6875$.

-Median of the three has a $66.6\%$ chance of being a good pivot and picking the first element of the array has a $50\%$ chance of being a good pivot.
+Median of the three has a $68.75 \\%$ chance of being a good pivot and picking the first element of the array has a $50\%$ chance of being a good pivot.
 Using the median of three method is better.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.